Summary of our market study

 The clothing rental market is a segment of the second-hand market.

-The phenomenon of clothing rental originated in the United States, and only a few years ago was exported to France.
+A phenomenon that originated in the United States, clothing rental has only been exported to France for a few years.
 A revolution in usage that is transforming the way we consume, but still a niche market in France.

 1.4 Confinement has accelerated the acceptance of rental as a way of consuming clothes